Evannly/PlantRootsRelease/README.md

 pip3 install pyopengl
 ```

 ## Running the software ##

+Put the project folder (PlantRootsRelease) in the same directory as the C++ project (PlantRoot)

-Once python is set up with pyqt5, you may launch the program by navigating to this directory within your python environment, and calling the command
+Once python is set up with pyqt5, you may launch the program by calling the command
 ```
 python UI_Manager.py
 ```